Anisha369/magic8ball/README.md

 # magic8ball
-It's a project on codecademy.
+It's a project on codecademy,
-Not completed yet.
+not completed yet.